-Teresa “Tris” Jahanian is the wife of Carnegie Mellon’s tenth president, Farnam Jahanian.
+Tris Jahanian is the wife of Carnegie Mellon’s 10th president, Farnam Jahanian.

-As presidential spouse, Tris is an active member of the CMU community and serves as an ambassador for all things Tartan, whether engaging on campus with students, professors, staff, supporters, and alumni or representing the university around the world.
-She also proudly serves as honorary president of the Carnegie Mellon Women’s Association, which hosts workshops and networking events to build a greater sense of community among women across campus.
+Tris is an active member of the CMU community and serves as an ambassador for all things Tartan, whether engaging on campus with students, professors, staff, supporters and alumni or representing the university around the world.
+She also proudly serves as honorary president of the Carnegie Mellon Women’s Association, which hosts workshops and networking events to advance the experience of women across our campus.

 Tris earned a Bachelor’s of Science in Math, Computer Science and Systems Design from the University of Texas at San Antonio.

 Her recent personal endeavors include launching a tech startup – Martris, LLC – with her friend and co-founder Martha Harty.
 Her first product is a mobile app for conflict management called Conflict Coach.
-As a member of the Pittsburgh community, she volunteers for several local organizations including a food pantry associated with the Greater Pittsburgh Community Food Bank and Pennsylvania Governor’s School for the Sciences programs.
+As a member of the Pittsburgh community, she serves on the Board of the Carnegie Science Center and volunteers with several local organizations.

-Tris and Farnam have three children: Dan, Thomas and Sara (a CMU senior studying statistics and data science).
+Tris and Farnam have three children: Dan, Thomas and Sara (who earned her statistics and data science degree at CMU).